phiresky/masters-thesis/manuscript.md

 Policy gradient training methods are a reinforcement learning technique that optimize the parameters of a policy using gradient descent.
-Actor-critic methods also optimize an estimation of the value function at the same time, since
+Actor-critic methods optimize both the policy and an estimation of the value function at the same time.

 There are multiple commonly used actor critic training methods such as Trust Region Policy Optimization (TRPO) [@{http://proceedings.mlr.press/v37/schulman15.html}], Proximal Policy Optimization (PPO) [@ppo] and Soft Actor Critic [@{https://arxiv.org/abs/1801.01290}].
-We run most of our experiments with of the most commonly used methods (PPO) and also explore a new method that promises stabler training (PG-TRL).
+We run most of our experiments with one of the most commonly used methods (PPO) and also explore a new method that promises stabler training (PG-TRL).